Q & A on Speaking in Tongues

 - Tongues are for praise, thanksgiving and worship of God (1 Corinthians 14:14-16).
 When you have given thanks to God for all the good things He has done, and for who He is, and you don’t have any more words to express your gratitude, you can continue your worship and praise of Him through your new spiritual language.

 - It’s a wondrous form of prayer (1 Corinthians 14:14-16).
-When you have prayed about certain things and don’t know what else to say, or how to pray, you can then use your prayer language (tongues).
+When you have prayed about certain things and don’t know what else to say, or how to pray, you can then use your prayer language – tongues.
 You are speaking mysteries to God (1 Corinthians 14:2).
-You speak to Him directly from your human spirit.
+You are speaking to God directly from your human spirit, bypassing your understanding.

 - Tongues edifies or builds up your spirit.
 “He who speaks in an unknown tongue edifies himself; but he that prophesies edifies the church”(1 Corinthians 14:4).
 You are exercising your spirit.
 The more you exercise your spirit through speaking in tongues, the stronger your human spirit becomes.
 This is not a substitute for reading the Word of God, but it definitely helps.

 - It is something you do (Acts 2:4).
-On the Day of Pentecost “they all spoke with other tongues.”
-Notice, it was they who spoke.
-The Holy Spirit didn’t speak through them, He gave them the utterance or prompted their speech, but they were the ones who spoke.
+On the Day of Pentecost “they were all filled with the Holy Ghost, and (they) began to speak with other tongues, as the Spirit gave them utterance.”
+The Holy Spirit didn’t speak through them, He merely gave them the utterance or prompted their speech, but they were the ones who spoke.
 Someone may ask, “what if it’s just me speaking?”
 It better be.
 You are the one speaking.
 It is your human spirit or spirit man speaking directly to God (1 Corinthians 14:2).

 Let’s be careful not to put God or the Holy Spirit in our religious or traditional box.
 Our God is so much bigger than man made ideologies.
 Let’s get back to “Thus saith the Lord!”